- Entering the Competition

 When can I issue a press release about my award?

 You must wait until after the IDEA Ceremony to announce the Gold and Silver results of the final judging.
 You may, however, announce that you are a Bronze or top winner, once you are notified in June.
 Bronze winners and Finalists will be given immediate access to the Bronze and Finalist logos once winners have been determined.

 All certificates will be sent as PDF files only.
 Finalists do not automatically receive certificates, but one will be provided upon request.
 Certificates are provided after the international conference in August.

 Who is entitled to receive a trophy?

-If you submit payment for an entry and then decide not to enter the competition or miss the entry deadlines, IDSA cannot issue a refund.
-Any other refund requests will be considered on a case-by-case basis.
+Sorry, there are no refunds.
+If you submit payment for an entry and then decide not to enter the competition or miss the entry deadlines, IDSA does not issue refunds.